• Skip to primary navigation

 A crochet diaper cover soaker for you to put on your baby.
 You can add beautiful embellishments or leave it plain.
 If you use cloth diapers and want an extra absorption layer.
 Use the free crochet pattern that is below and make this in wool, cotton, or bamboo yarn.
-You can purchase the ad free pdf for this diaper cover in a bundle only, without the bundle price on ETSY or RAVELRY.
+You can purchase the ad free pdf for this diaper cover in a bundle only, at the price of one crochet pattern on ETSY or RAVELRY.

 Embellishing this soaker with little pieces of frayed fabric evokes a romantic shabby vibe.